rust-lang/book/nostarch/chapter07.md

 Returning to Listing 7-1, say we want to call the `add_to_waitlist` function.
 This is the same as asking: what’s the path of the `add_to_waitlist` function?
 Listing 7-3 contains Listing 7-1 with some of the modules and functions removed.

 We’ll show two ways to call the `add_to_waitlist` function from a new function `eat_at_restaurant` defined in the crate root.
+These paths are correct, but there’s another problem remaining that will prevent this example from compiling as-is.
+We’ll explain why in a bit.

 The `eat_at_restaurant` function is part of our library crate’s public API, so we mark it with the `pub` keyword.
 In the “Exposing Paths with the `pub` Keyword” section, we’ll go into more detail about `pub`.
-Note that this example won’t compile just yet;
-we’ll explain why in a bit.

 Filename: src/lib.rs